ai2cm/fv3net/README.md

 ## The "fv3net" environment

 The package `conda-lock` is used to ensure deterministic builds anaconda builds.
-Therefore, adding or modifying a dependency is a two step procedure.
+Therefore, adding or modifying a dependency involves a few steps:
 1. add any anaconda packages to the `environment.yml`
 1. add any pip packages to `pip-requirements.txt`
 1. run `make lock_deps` to create lock files `conda-<system>.lock` which explicitly list all the conda packages